lexbor/docs/source/examples/encoding/buffer/encode/validate.md

 ## Conclusion

-This example showcases how to utilize the Lexbor library to encode Unicode code points into a UTF-8 byte string while implementing error handling and customization through replacement bytes for invalid code points.
+This example showcases how to utilize the `lexbor` library to encode Unicode code points into a UTF-8 byte string while implementing error handling and customization through replacement bytes for invalid code points.
 By following the steps outlined, developers can efficiently manage Unicode data in their